Here’s what you should know during COVID-19

 A Message to Patients

-- Pregnant patients may no longer bring a visitor to ultrasound appointments.
-We encourage patients to use FaceTime or take short video during the ultrasound to share the experience with loved ones.
+- We continue to encourage patients to record short video clips or use Facetime during ultrasounds to share the experience with loved ones.

 We will continue to reassess our visitor guidelines and provide you with ongoing updates.
 Thank you for your understanding as we do our very best to keep you safe.

 If You Have an Upcoming Appointment

 If you come to an appointment at one of our offices, please come alone.
 If a visitor must accompany you, we will permit only one visitor and that person must be 18 or older, and will be asked to complete our screening questionnaire to identify anyone who has traveled to a high-risk area within the past 14 days, those with known exposure and/or those who are having symptoms.

 Please help us protect all patients and staff by following these guidelines when you visit our offices: